BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-5winners.md

 All prizes **are Cash and are Guaranteed to be won**.

-The amount contributed from the sale of each ticket to the Prize Pool is configured prior to the start of the game.

-The Prize Pool grows  total value of all cash prizes in the game.
+The Prize Pool grows as each ticket is sold and will be updated live on the Game Lobby.

 >Total Tickets Available for sale: 1,000
 Minimum Number of Tickets: **5**